How to Fix Water not hot enough on Cove DW2450

 Water not hot enough

-This step-by-step repair guide walks you through fixing water not hot enough on your Cove DW2450.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix the water not hot enough issue on your Cove DW2450.
+With the right tools and parts, you can usually complete this repair in 1-2 hours, saving yourself the expense of a service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.